qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

    diagram, when designing your diagram, you can easily change the diagram type and check which one is more appropriate to your data without any loss.

-For each type of diagram, the menu is divided into five tabs:
+For each type of diagram, the Diagram properties are divided into five
+tabs:

 Attributes
 ----------